FurquanMobeen/gass_GASSY/README.md

 ### EfficientNet_B0 classification:
 - Early stopping successfully prevented overfitting across folds and reduced unnecessary computation.
-- Validation performance varied across folds, highlighting differences in the dataset splits and the model’s sensitivity to specific subsets.
+- Validation performance was consistently high across folds, demonstrating the model’s stability and ability to generalize..
-- Fold 3 performed best, showing that some splits may contain data easier for the model to learn.
+- Fold 2 achieved perfect validation accuracy, showing that the dataset is well-learned by the model.
-- Overall, the model demonstrates strong generalization, with an average validation accuracy of 87.74% across 5 folds.
+- Overall, the model demonstrates strong generalization, with an average validation accuracy of 98.63% across 5 folds.
 - The loss and accuracy curves provide a clear visual understanding of the learning process and model stability.

 ### 📊 Performance Visualization